rayhea/GTAVMACROS/readme.md

 Merryweather      "F10"
 Lester            "F11"
 ~~~
-*Note :- Hold Press "F11" to Remove Wanted Level by Lester.For the script to know the arrangement of contacts in phone, press Contacts Detect button in Script menu (open using "~") which is mentioned below in detail.*
+*Note :- Hold Press "F11" to Remove Wanted Level by Lester.
+For the script to know the arrangement of contacts in phone, press Contacts Detect button in Script menu (open using "~") which is mentioned below in detail.*

 ### Special Dynamic Hotkey
 ------------